Overview | Foundations | Curriculum | Faculty

-Systems thinking, sustainability, and ethics ground the entire curriculum and are woven into every course.
 A whole-systems orientation rests on coursework in systems thinking, sustainability literacy, ethics, and social justice.
 Students learn to apply these concepts to shape business strategy and practice.

-Apply whole systems thinking to orient strategies toward sustainable management solutions.
+Apply whole-systems thinking to orient strategies toward sustainable management solutions.

-Integrate sustainability principles, frameworks, and tools to business activities, strategies, and models.
+Connect sustainability principles, frameworks, and tools to business activities, strategies, and models.

 Ethics and Social Justice